-The lower tier settlements, including rural towns, villages and the open countryside, will necessarily be determined by your planning authority in accordance with section 3.3 A Tailored Approach, under the RSES.
+The lower tier settlements, including rural towns, villages and the open countryside, will necessarily be determined by your planning authority in accordance with section 3.3 of the RSES - A Tailored Approach.
 The RSES also requires, under the tailored approach, the identification of settlements which form part of networks of towns and villages which share geographic, economic resources and contribute specialisms which, if combined, can provide a strategic opportunity to drive the regional economy.
-The two relevant networks have been identified in your Issues Papers which include the towns of Killiorglin and Listowel.